-The accompanying schedules of expenditures of federal and state awards (the Schedules) includes the federal and state grant activity of the School District of Menomonee Falls (District) under programs of the federal and state government for the year ended June 30, 2021.
+The accompanying schedules of expenditures of federal and state awards (the Schedules) includes the federal and state award activity of the School District of Menomonee Falls under programs of the federal and state government for the year ended June 30, 2022.
 The information in these Schedules is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines.
-Because the Schedules presents only a selected portion of the operations of the District it is not intended to and does not present the financial position or changes in net position of the District.
+Because the Schedules presents only a selected portion of the operations of the District, they are not intended to and do not present the financial position or changes in net position of the District.